Everything there is to know about the Netherlands

 ice skating in amsterdam

-4. Pull Out All Your Games
+4. Pull Out All Your Games:

 I’m talking board games, video games, whatever you’ve got.
 Wintertime is the best time of the year to get cozy by the fire (or radiator) and get in a game craze.
 Play Risk if you’re willing to risk losing your friends or Mario Kart for something a little more family-friendly.
 My personal game of choice is Sims 2 and it’s truly embarrassing how much time I’ve spent playing this game, but it’s gotten me through many winters so I’m definitely not complaining.